 At Manning Park, Nordic skiers are free to explore over 60km of classic and skate ski groomed trails, and 160km of backcountry trails.
 This is cross-country skiing at its finest—in forests and valleys, with a scenic mountain backdrop.

-Get your Nordic skiing trail passes at Manning Park for the 2014-15 season.
+Get your Nordic skiing trail passes at Manning Park.
 Use of groomed trails requires a trail pass, which must be visible at all times.
 Backcountry trails do not require a ticket.

 Your pass includes one complimentary lift at the Alpine ski area T-bar (Fri-Sun, & Holidays), so you can brave the ride and access the Alpine Day Lodge if you are feeling adventurous.

-The Nordic Centre is NOW OPEN!
-We look forward to seeing you this 2014-15 ski season!
+The Nordic Centre is CLOSED for the season.
+Thank you for your support this winter.
+We look forward to seeing you for the 2015-16 ski season!

 - Friday – Saturday and Holidays: 8:30am – 6:30pm